 Thus, SAI represents the difference between the two step lengths normalized by the stride length.
 We express this measure as a percentage where 0% is perfect symmetry and SAIs further away from 0% indicate greater asymmetry.
 SAI will be calculated on a stride-by-stride basis throughout all walking phases.
 We will correct for SAI baseline biases for each participant and each respective training session by subtracting the mean of the last 50 strides of the Baseline phase from all strides for that respective session.
 The baseline corrected measure will be used for the remainder of our analyses.

 Our analyses will focus on use-dependent biases at two different time points.
 First, to characterize the total magnitude of use-dependent learning, we will calculate the mean SAI during the first 5 strides of the Washout phase (Initial Bias).
 Second, to characterize early changes in use-dependent biases during the Washout phase, we will calculate the mean SAI of strides 6-30 of the Washout phase (Early Washout; Day et al., 2018; Leech et al., 2018).
-We will also analyze the rate of washout by regressing subsequent strides onto current strides for the first 50 strides of washout.
-We will report 1-β (slope) as it quantifies the amount of unlearning per stride during the Washout phase (Kitago et al., 2013; Wood et al., 2020).
+We will also analyze the rate of washout by regressing bins (mean of 3 strides) of subsequent strides onto current bins for the first 50 strides of washout.
+We will report 1-β (slope) as it quantifies the amount of unlearning per bin during the Washout phase (Kitago et al., 2013; Wood et al., 2020).
 We will also assess our assumption that, during the Learning phase, the mean SAI will not differ across conditions (Learning SAI mean), but the SAI standard deviation (Learning SAI ) will, by examining both measures for the entire Learning phase.

 Statistical analysis:

 Our competing hypotheses are encapsulated by our two computational models, the Strategy plus Use-Dependent model (Model 1) and the Adaptive Bayesian model (Model 2), and their corresponding predictions regarding use-dependent biases (described in Model-Based Analyses section and shown in Fig. 3).
 Relative support for one model over the other will be formally assessed using model selection criteria, specifically Akaike Information Criterion (AIC) scores (see Planned Model Comparison section below).
 Quality of model fits will be reported using R-squared values.
-As the two models make different predictions regarding the effects of movement consistency on use-dependent biases, we will also perform statistical analyses of Initial Bias, Early Washout, and washout rate using separate repeated measures ANOVAs.
+As the two models make different predictions regarding the effects of movement consistency on use-dependent biases, we will also perform statistical analyses of Initial Bias, Early Washout and washout rate using separate repeated measures ANOVAs.
 In cases of a significant ANOVA, post-hoc pairwise comparisons will be performed with Bonferroni-corrected t-tests.
 While the Adaptive Bayesian model predicts differences in use-dependent biases across conditions, the Strategy plus Use-Dependent model predicts similar use-dependent biases across conditions.
 Therefore, we will also perform equivalence tests on Initial Bias, Early Washout and washout rate using the two one-sided tests (TOST) procedure (Lakens, 2017).
 Briefly, the TOST procedure involves two composite null hypotheses that an observed effect is either below or above chosen equivalence bounds (Cohen’s d of +/-0.3; see Lakens, 2013), and thus provides a rigorous means of inferring the lack of a meaningful effect.

 We do not have competing hypotheses regarding the Learning phase, as we expect participants to accurately follow the visual targets.
 As stated above, this should result in Learning SAI mean values that do not differ across conditions, but larger Learning SAI values when going from Constant to Low Variability and High Variability conditions (see Pilot Data section and Figure 4).
-These assumptions will also be assessed using repeated measures ANOVA.
+These assumptions will also be assessed using repeated measures ANOVA and post-hoc Bonferroni corrected pairwise comparisons if necessary.